- How long is the day?

 Can I attend Smart Start on my own?

-Sure!
+Of course!
 Students will have ample opportunity to meet other incoming students attending Smart Start.

 I’ve already registered for Smart Start, but want to add a guest/guests.
 What do I do?